evanx/mpush-redis/README.md

 Also, the capability to configure different Redis instances for output lists was removed.
 Moving messages between different Redis instances should rather be handled by a separate microservice.
 In order to guarantee delivery, this service must use `multi` to atomically push the messages to all output queues.

-Moving messages to a remote Redis instance in a reliable manner, is an entirely different problem, which will be addressed in our `vpush-redis` service.
-That name is an acronym for "value push," since it's purpose is to push a Redis "value," in a reliable fashion.
+Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery-error."
+This will be addressed in an upcoming `vpush-redis` service.
+That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

 ### Further plans